Rsaimukesh/iTerminal/README.md

 iTerminal is a modern Linux terminal emulator designed to make the command-line interface **friendly, accessible, and educational** — especially for beginners.
 It combines traditional shell functionality with AI-powered natural language understanding, enabling users to enter either standard commands or plain English prompts.

+**NEW: Enhanced Smart Command Generation** - iTerminal now intelligently handles wrong, unclear, or ambiguous prompts by generating multiple command interpretations and providing helpful suggestions.

+**NEW: Real-time Command Suggestions** - iTerminal now provides intelligent, real-time command suggestions as you type, with fuzzy matching and AI fallback.

 ---

 ## Key Features